Verdagio/firstCppGame/README.md

 # firstCppGame
 3rd year final semester project using cpp &amp; unreal engine 4

-# Project Overview
+# Introduction
 ### (i) Project Summary
-In this project, I aim to successfully build a top down dungeon crawler game using Visual Studio to write C++ code, & Unreal Engine 4.
+In this project, I aim to successfully build a top down single player arcade style dungeon crawler game using Visual Studio to write C++ code, & Unreal Engine 4.
 A dungeon crawler by definition is  a type of scenario in fantasy role-playing games (RPG’s)  in which a hero navigates a labyrinthine environment or dungeon, battling various monsters, and looting any treasure they may find.
 By the end of the project I hope to have the environment procedurally generating, this would save time having to build all environments manually.

 ### (ii) Expected Problems
 As I have only a basic knowledge of C++ and am completely unfamiliar with the Unreal Engine 4  I expect to have some problems whilst trying to learn how to correctly compose, write, build, & develop using these tools.
 It will take some time to adjust to how C++ is written and to reserch how to correctly compose a C++ project.
 Adjusting to the unreal engine will take a little bit of time.

+Procedural generation of the world is a complex, & large undertaking, which will more than likely require more than 3 months to build.

 ### (iii) Anticipated achievements
 By the end of this project I hope to have a functioning, fun, game.
 I also hope to have a better understanding of C++, & why it is an industry standard for games development, & finally knowledge of how to develop using an industry standard game engine: Unreal Engine 4.